 One notable fact about the local inhabitants is that Polyandry (wives with multiple husbands) is very common.
 Polyandry is found in probably less than one percent of societies, but it is common in Limi Valley, accounting for 44 percent of marriages in 1995.
 Usually, a woman marries brothers.
 There is little productive land in Humla – only about one percent of land is arable – and polyandry limits population growth.
-Families are less likely to break up then would be the case if brothers married monogamously.
+Families are less likely to break up than would be the case if brothers married monogamously.

 Humla nestles between the boiling hot Indian sub-continent and the frozen plains of the Tibetan Plateau.
 The secluded villages within the Limi Valley are as far from the modern world as it is possible to be.

 You will pass clusters of flat-roofed mud houses, women wearing heavy gold and silver jewellery and men leading their flocks of long-haired goats.
 The only mode of transport available to the locals is mules, donkeys and horses.

 There aren't that many maps available for the Far East Region and its trails, but there is one published in 2011 that you might find useful for the Limi Valley Trek.

 We recommend Nepal Far-West Region: 1:150,000 Trekking Map by The Great Himalaya Trail Series Maps.
 It's waterproof so you can use it along the trail without a problem.

 We have also provided links and recommendations to new guides and maps below.